SteveBarnett/human-centred/feedback.md

 ## Feedback with the most emotional power

 - A domain we care about
-- An are we feel uncertain about
+- An area we feel uncertain about

+## What Makes Criticism So Sticky?

+- Feedback sandwiches tend not to work.
+- In low stress states, we take feedback better.
+(In particular: no feedback before a performance is best)
+- Our mindset, expectations, and current psychological state impact how we interpret feedback.
+- Get people out of protect and defend mode and into a more responsive and open mode, and only then deliver criticism.

 ---